-Víctor Pou is professor in the Department of Economics and founder of the IESE International Faculty Development Program (IFDP).
+Víctor Pou is Former Collaborator in the Department of Economics and founder of the IESE International Faculty Development Program (IFDP).
 He holds a Ph.D. in law, a B.A. in economics from the Universitat de Barcelona, an MBA from IESE and a post-graduate diploma on European integration from the University of Amsterdam.

 Teaching is not the only professional activity on Prof. Pou’s agenda.
 He is currently director of European affairs and political consultancy at TAS Europrojects, an international consultancy company based in Brussels and Washington D.C., as well as director of European affairs at EFMD (the European Foundation for Management Development, Brussels).